core-wg/oscore/draft-ietf-core-object-security.md

 2. Discard Code and all options marked in {{fig-option-protection}} with 'x' in column E, present in the received message.
 For example, ETag Outer option is discarded, as well as Max-Age Outer option.

 3. Retrieve the Recipient Context associated with the Token.
 Decompress the COSE Object ({{compression}}).
-If either the decompression or the COSE message fails to decode, then go to 11.
+If either the decompression or the COSE message fails to decode, then go to 10.

-4. If the Observe option is present in the response, but the request was not an Observe registration, then go to 11.
-If a Partial IV is required (i.e. an Observe option is included or the Notification number for the observation has already been initiated), but not present in the response, then go to 11.
-For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

-5. Compose the Additional Authenticated Data, as described in {{AAD}}.
+4. Compose the Additional Authenticated Data, as described in {{AAD}}.

-6. Compute the AEAD nonce
+5. Compute the AEAD nonce

     * If the Partial IV are not present in the response, the nonce from the request is used.

     * If the Partial IV is present in the response, compute the nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

-7. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
+6. Decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.
 (The decrypt operation includes the verification of the integrity.)
-If decryption fails, then go to 11.
+If decryption fails, then go to 10.

+7. Delete the attribute-value pair (Token, {Security Context, PIV}).

+8. Add decrypted Code, options and payload to the decrypted request.
+The OSCORE option is removed.

+9. The decrypted CoAP response is processed according to {{RFC7252}}.

+10. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

+### Supporting Observe

+If Observe is implemented:

+Insert the following steps between step 3 and 4 of {{ver-res}}:

+a.
+If the Observe option is present in the response, but the request was not an Observe registration, then go to 11.

+b.
+If an Observe option is included or the Notification number for the observation has already been initiated, but the Partial IV is not present in the response, then go to 11.

+c.
+For Observe notifications, verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-protection}}.

+Replace step 7 of {{ver-res}} with:

-8. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
+7. If the response is a notification, initiate or update the corresponding Notification Number, as described in {{sequence-numbers}}.
 Otherwise, delete the attribute-value pair (Token, {Security Context, PIV}).

-9. Add decrypted Code, options and payload to the decrypted request.
-The OSCORE option is removed.

-10. The decrypted CoAP response is processed according to {{RFC7252}}.

-11. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.

 An error condition occurring while processing a response in an observation does not cancel the observation.
-A client MUST NOT react to failure in step 7 by re-registering the observation immediately.
+A client MUST NOT react to failure in step 6 by re-registering the observation immediately.

 # Web Linking